 - Instead of clicking on the link open a new browser window and type the company’s URL directly into the address bar.
 This way you can check if it matches the link in the email.

 - Check the spelling and grammar.
 Many phishing emails come from outside of the UK and will often carry spelling mistakes.

 - Always maintain and update your anti-virus software.

 - Install specialised anti-malware software.

-And when it comes to smartphones and tablets
+For smartphones and tablets

 - Never buy or download apps from third-party stores.
 Only buy from legitimate ones such as Google Play or Apple Store.

 - Always check the permissions on an app before installing it.
 If the app is asking for too much, like access to your phone’s Contacts, then they are best avoided.

 - Always back-up your personal files and photos.